South Western Railway zone

-The South Western Railway (SWR) is one of the 19 railway zones in India, headquartered at Hubballi in Karnataka State.
+The South Western Railway (abbreviated SWR) is one of the 19 railway zones of Indian Railways, headquartered at Hubballi in the Indian state of Karnataka.
 SWR was created from carving out the routes from Southern Railways, South Central Railways and Central Railways in 2003.

 History

 The South Western Railway zone came into existence on 1 April 2003 by bifurcating Mysuru and Bengaluru divisions from Southern Railway along with Hubballi division from South Central Railway.
 It is headquartered at Hubballi and comprises three divisions namely Hubballi, Mysuru, and Bengaluru.
 The fourth division at Kalaburagi was slated to be the fourth division which was supposed to be carved out from Hubli, Secunderabad, Guntakal and Solapur divisions.
 Currently the divisional office at Kalaburagi is on hold due to operational constraints.

 Jurisdiction

-South Western Railway covers most of the railway lines in the state of Karnataka and Goa except the Konkan Railway line, parts of Sri Sathya Sai district and Chittoor district in Andhra Pradesh, Krishnagiri district, parts of Dharmapuri district and Tirupathur district of Tamil Nadu.
+South Western Railway covers most of the railway lines in the state of Karnataka and Goa except the Konkan Railway line, parts of Sri Sathya Sai district and Chittoor district in Andhra Pradesh, Krishnagiri district, parts of Dharmapuri district and Tirupathur district of Tamil Nadu and parts of Sangli district and Solapur district of Maharashtra.
+SWR also operates and maintains Mangalore–Hassan–Mysore line railway track.